-In addition, insurance undertakings are permitted to apply a Matching Adjustment (MA) to the relevant risk-free interest rate term structure when calculating the Best Estimate Liability of certain portfolios of life insurance obligations, subject to prior approval by the supervisory authorities.
+In addition, insurance undertakings are permitted to apply a Matching Adjustment (MA) to the relevant risk-free interest rate term structure when calculating the BEL for certain portfolios of life insurance obligations, subject to prior approval by the supervisory authorities.
 The group has been approved by the PRA to use a MA when calculating the BEL for the majority of its annuity business.
 This has been applied in line with the approved application.